 APRIL

-The Benidorm Elvis Festival - Running from 21st to 23rd April.
+The Benidorm Elvis Festival - Running from 19th to 21st April this year.
+For tickets contact Round Town Travel

 Get ready to swing that pelvis, Elvis is back in town.
 For three days, Benidorm pays tribute to the one and only King of Rock n Roll, Mr Elvis Presley.